michaelpeacock/demo-siem-optimization/instructions/00-executive-demo.md

 2. Open Kibana, Elastic's web UI, on port `5601` from Remote Explorer (see [Gitpod tips](./gitpod-tips.md))

 .
-From Kibana's hamburger menu on the top left, go to Management -> Stack Management -> Index Patterns and create an index pattern `rich*` match the `rich_dns` index.
-Then click the the hamburger menu and select "Discover".
+From Kibana's hamburger menu on the top left, select "Discover" and create a data view with `rich*` to match the `rich_dns` index.

 > As you can, see the data is here.
 I’ll leave the Elastic analysis up to your imagination.